28 May 2020

-- Explain why a particular piece of code is marked wrong by code validator (make sure to practice a lot of examples of these).
+- Explain why a particular piece of code is marked wrong by the code validator (make sure to practice a lot of examples of these).

 It’s vital to all the basics of Node.js itself – how the event loop works, why you should avoid synchronous methods and ore.
 Working with Node.js is a lot about handling APIs and the framework you should be familiar with is express.js.
-That’s why you should definitely brush up on error handling in express.js and the mechanics of the middlewares.
+That’s why you should definitely brush up on error handling in express.js and the mechanics of the middleware.

 What are some typical questions?